EN

 • Who are our biggest competitors?

-• What are the short-term and long-term business objectives?
+• What are the short-term and long-term business goals?

-• What value does this project provide to the business?
+• What values does this project bring to the business?

 • What are the biggest product challenges currently?

-2. The role and interests of stakeholders in the project
+2. The role and benefits of stakeholders in the project

-If you understand the backgrounds and motives of stakeholders, you will be able to easily identify where you might face resistance or receive support for the research process and design changes.
+If you understand the background and motivations of stakeholders, it will be easier to identify where you will encounter opposition or receive support for the research process and design changes.
 Common questions include:

 • What is your role in this project?

-• What have you done prior in this project?
+• What have you done previously in this project?

-• What do you personally consider to be the success of this project?
+• What do you personally think success looks like for this project?

-• Do you have any concerns related to this project?
+• What concerns do you have regarding this project?

-• How would you like to be involved in user research?
-(E.g., reviewing reports, participating in interviews, workshops for results.)
+• How would you like to participate in user research? (e.g., viewing reports, participating in interviews, workshops on results.)

-• Is there anyone else we need to speak to?
+• Is there anyone else we should talk to?

 3. What has been decided about the project?

-If you know the limitations of the project, it will be easier to decide your level of ambition for the research and design changes.
-The questions may include:
+If you know the limitations of the project, you will find it easier to decide the level of ambition for your research and what changes in design to expect.
+Questions may include:

 • What has been decided about the project/product so far?